30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 Associate degrees are two-year degrees that are available on campus as well as online.
 They are usually offered by a community college and typically include half the workload of a four-year bachelor’s degree.
 Students who are working and need a more flexible schedule often opt for an online associate degree.
 They can either stretch their time from two years to more if they are juggling other responsibilities or choose an accelerated option to earn their degree in less than two years.
 Affordable community colleges often provide associate degrees, so students do not incur too much debt.
 Even if universities offer them, the programs are affordable and set students up for success, growth, and excellent earning potential.

 Typically, the average cost of attending a two-year associate degree program can range between $4000-$8000.
 However, this number does not take into account room and board and other costs associated with attending school.
-The BLS states that associate degree holders earn a median annual salary of $42,900.
-This is a higher figure than the annual salary of $37,752 that high school graduates earn.
+You might be able to cut down on all your costs and time invested by earning an accelerated associate’s degree online.
+The BLS states that associate degree holders earn a median wage of $55,016 per year (i.e., based on $1,058 median weekly wage).
+This is a higher figure than the median wage of $46,748 per year (i.e., based on $899 median weekly wage) that high school graduates earn.
 Students looking to enter the workforce and get a quick start to their careers should consider an associate degree and its many benefits.
 Recovering the cost of education is also easier since the programs are cheaper and getting into entry-level roles is easier with this degree.
 Most students can gain back the money in less than two years.

 Associate degree students study fields like business, political science, technology, communications, healthcare, nursing, biology, and aerospace engineering, among others.
 These provide foundational knowledge to work in multiple industries as well as pursue bachelor’s degrees.
 Most colleges and universities have generous credit transfer policies for students with an associate degree and allow them to complete a four-year bachelor’s degree in two years.
 The two-year degree provides training for a wide range of careers with competitive salaries.
 High-paying associate degree jobs include air traffic controllers, nuclear medicine technologists, environmental engineering technicians, industrial engineering technicians, electronics engineering technicians, marketing or project coordinators, social media specialists, office assistants, and occupational therapy assistants, among others.